sorachan/opencast-downloader/README.md

 ## Prerequisites

-To use this tool, you will need Python 3 on your system.
+To use this tool, you will need Python 3 on your system with the `requests` module installed.

 ## Usage